 A: No. Fish are an important source of protein in the diet.
-The Texas Department of State Health Services only recommends that you limit consumption of those species, which contain the highest levels of mercury (largemouth bass).
+The Texas Department of State Health Services only recommends that you limit consumption (excluding women of child bearing age and children under twelve years old) of those species, which contain the highest levels of mercury (blue catfish, crappie, flathead catfish, largemouth bass, and spotted bass).